FORSWAROOPRAJ/sqlnotes/README.md

 SET major = 'Bio';
 ```

-- Suppose we have to set major i.e. '**bio**' where major is 'biology':
+- Suppose we have to set major i.e '**bio**' where major is 'biology':

 ```sql
 SELECT * FROM student;